Aviation in Hawaii: Commercial service

 Hawaiian Airlines is the largest locally operated airline.
 The airline started service on 6 October 1929 as Inter-Island Airways with a Bellanca CH-300 Pacemaker.
 Go!
-Mokulele which is a joint venture between Mesa Airlines and Republic Airways Holdings also provides inter-island service.
+Mokulele which is a joint venture between Mesa Airlines and Republic Airways Holdings provides inter-island service.

 Organizations

 The General Aviation Council of Hawaii is headquartered in Honolulu, Hawaii.

 Government and military

 All flight operations in Hawaii are conducted within FAA oversight.
 The Hawaii Air National Guard was activated in 1946.
 The Honolulu Police Department started air operations in 1970.
 It currently operates two MD520 NOTAR helicopters.